HQ: Floor 8 & 9, City Tower 2, Sheikh Zayed Road, Dubai, UAE

 What is the basic salary?

 Who determines wages in Dubai?
-How are they determined?

 • People with a university degree: 12,000 Dirhams